-The ADE7854/ADE7858/ADE7868/ADE7878 contain a fixed function digital signal processor (DSP) that computes all powers and rms values.
+The ADE7854A/ADE7858A/ADE7868A/ADE7878A contain a fixed function digital signal processor (DSP) that computes all power and rms values.
 It contains program memory ROM and data memory RAM.

-The program used for the power and rms computations is stored in the program memory ROM and the processor executes it every 8 kHz.
+The program used for the power and rms computations is stored in the program memory ROM, and the processor executes it every 8 kHz.
 The end of the computations is signaled by setting Bit 17 (DREADY) to 1 in the STATUS0 register.
-An interrupt attached to this flag can be enabled by setting Bit 17 (DREADY) in the MASK0 register.
-If enabled, the $\overline{\rm IRQ0}$ pin is set low and Status Bit DREADY is set to 1 at the end of the computations.
-The status bit is cleared and the $\overline{\rm IRQ0}$ pin is set to high by writing to the STATUS0 register with Bit 17 (DREADY) set to 1.
+To enable an interrupt attached to this flag, set Bit 17 (DREADY) in the MASK0 register.
+When enabled, the $\overline{\rm IRQ0}$ pin is set low and the Status Bit DREADY is set to 1 at the end of the computations.
+Writing to the STATUS0 register with Bit 17 (DREADY) set to 1 clears the status bit and sets the $\overline{\rm IRQ0}$ pin to high.

 The registers used by the DSP are located in the data memory RAM, at addresses between 0x4380 and 0x43BE.
 The width of this memory is 28 bits.
-Within the DSP core, the DSP contains a two stage pipeline.
-This means that when a single register needs to be initialized, two more writes are required to ensure the value has been written into RAM, and if two or more registers need to be initialized, the last register must be written two more times to ensure the value has been written into RAM.
+Within the DSP core, the DSP contains a two-stage pipeline.
+This means that when a single register must be initialized, two more writes are required to ensure that the value has been written into RAM.
+If two or more registers must be initialized, the last register must be written two more times to ensure that the value has been written into RAM.

-As explained in the Power-Up Procedure section, at power-up or after a hardware or software reset, the DSP is in idle mode.
-No instruction is executed.
+As explained in the Power-Up Procedure section, at power-up or after a hardware or software reset, the DSP is in idle mode and executes no instruction.
 All the registers located in the data memory RAM are initialized at 0, their default values, and they can be read/written without any restriction.
-The run register, used to start and stop the DSP, is cleared to 0x0000.
-The run register needs to be written with 0x0001 for the DSP to start code execution.
+The run register, used to start and stop the DSP, is cleared to 0x0000; write 0x0001 to the run register to start DSP code execution.

 To protect the integrity of the data stored in the data memory RAM of the DSP (addresses between 0x4380 and 0x43BE), a write protection mechanism is available.
-By default, the protection is disabled and registers placed between 0x4380 and 0x43BE can be written without restriction.
-When the protection is enabled, no writes to these registers is allowed.
-Registers can be always read, without restriction, independent of the write protection state.
+By default, the protection is disabled, and registers placed between 0x4380 and 0x43BE can be written without restriction.
+When the protection is enabled, no writes to these registers are allowed.
+Registers can always be read without restriction, independent of the write protection state.